 - Numbness.
 Loss of sensation may occur when the nerve impulses are not able to pass through the sciatic nerve.
 Common areas affected by numbness are the side of the calf and/or the heel, sole, and/or top of the foot.

 - Paresthesia.
-Paresthesia is an abnormal sensation felt on the skin due to improper nerve conduction.
+An abnormal sensation felt on the skin due to improper nerve conduction.
 This sensation may include tingling, tightness, pins-and-needles, and/or a crawling feeling along the back of the thigh and/or leg

 Neurological symptoms may result in reduced function of the affected leg and is more common when the sciatic nerve is compressed.